treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/plugin.md

           samplelogger.cpp
 ```

-- It’s important to include the appbase.pri file by using the include function.
+- It’s <span style="color: red">important</span> to include the appbase.pri file by using the include function.

 After this, when you build you can make plug-ins that are dynamically loadable.
 Save the plug-in to the plugin directory every time without fault, because the application server (AP server) loads the plug-ins from this directory.
 Please see the Qt documentation for more details of the [plug-in system](http://doc.qt.io/qt-5/plugins-howto.html){:target="_blank"}.